 Artificial grass is made from nylon or polyethylene yarn that is stitched into a backing and secured with a latex layer.
 When fibers are pulled, the backing weakens, causing the blades to loosen, thin out, or detach entirely.
 Once the backing is compromised, repairs become difficult and costly.

-If fibers look flattened or matted, use a stiff-bristle turf brush to lift them back up instead of pulling by hand.
+Practical Tip: If fibers look flattened or matted, use a stiff-bristle turf brush to lift them back up instead of pulling by hand.

 What substances can damage artificial grass?